subidit/typophilia/fonts-list.md

 4. Icon fonts

+# Vox-ATypI classification (depricated)

+1. Classicals (*Oldstyle Serif*)
+   1. Humanist: imitates the formal hands found in the humanistic (renaissance) manuscripts (15th century, Venetian printers).
+   2. Garalde: (Aldine) have finer proportions than the humanists, and a stronger contrast between downstroke and upstroke.
+   3. Transitional: (Realist) Even more contrast between main and connecting strokes.

+2. Moderns
+   1. Didone: hairline serifs.
+   2. Mechanistic: Slab-Serif.
+   3. Lineal: Sans-Serif
+      1. Grotesque: some degree of contrast between thick and thin strokes.
+      2. Neo-grotesque: less stroke contrast and a more regular design.
+      3. Geometric: constructed from simple geometric shapes, circles or rectangles.
+      4. Humanist: relate to the earlier, classical handwritten monumental Roman capitals and a lowercase similar in form to the Carolingian script.

+3. Calligraphics
+   1. Glyphic: (Incised) incised, or incise are typefaces which evoke the engraving or chiseling of characters in stone or metal, as opposed to calligraphic handwriting.
+   2. Script: typefaces which evoke the formal penmanship of cursive writing.
+They seem to be written with a quill and have a strong slope.
+   3. Graphic: are based on hand-drawn originals which are slowly written with either a brush, pen, pencil, or other writing instrument.
+   4. Blackletter: are characterized by pointed and angular forms, and are modeled on late medieval hands written with a broad-nibbed pen.
+   5. Gaelic (Insular script)

+4. Non-Latin

 # Often Disliked
 There is no such thing as a bad font.
 There are only bad uses for fonts.